greenthegarden/RelayduinoMqttController/README.md

 In addition, an MQTT broker is required to running and accessible from the Arduino.

-Example code is included in [extras](extras), for [openHAB](http://openhab.org) and Python, to generate the required MQTT messages to control the relays and monitor inputs.
+[Example code is included](extras), for [openHAB](http://openhab.org) and Python, to generate the required MQTT messages to control the relays and monitor inputs.

 ## Configuration